jpricarte/psh/README.md

 - help
 - exit

-**PLEASE DO NOT USE CTRL+D TO EXIT, IT WILL FUCK YOUR PROCCESS, AND MAYBE YOUR COMPUTER**
+**PLEASE DO NOT USE CTRL+D TO EXIT, IT WILL FUCK YOUR PROCESS, AND MAYBE YOUR COMPUTER**

 ## FAQ